pgpkg/pgpkg/docs/pages/manual.md

 Unlike managed objects, pgpkg never automatically creates or drops migrated objects.
-Instead, their state is defined by a sequence of *migration scripts* - SQL scripts with no special syntax or filenames - which are executed in the order specified by a migration configuration file.
+Instead, their state is defined by a sequence of *migration scripts* - SQL scripts with no special syntax or filenames - which are executed in the order specified by the `Migrations` clause of your `pgpkg.toml` file.

-Migration scripts are stored in a directory whose root contains a file called `@migration.pgpkg`.
+Like managed scripts, migration scripts can appear anywhere in your directory tree.

-This directory must be a child of the directory containing `pgpkg.toml`.
-The scripts themselves are simple `.sql` files containing any number of SQL statements.
+The important difference between a migration script and other scripts is that a given migration script is guaranteed to only execute in a given database once.
+Migration scripts are also guaranteed to execute in the order listed in the `Migrations` clause.

 You can put any SQL statements at all in a migration script, but you should not generally include functions, views or triggers, since these are *managed objects* (see above).
 Example statements in migration scripts might include